Wicked: Part One Review

 Now, it can’t all be for good.
 There must be some bad.
 The vision and visuals of Wicked seem so off.
 Director Jon M. Chu (Crazy Rich Asians) is quite reliable and proves himself to make an entertaining movie.
 Yet, this property feels like it needs iconic and visual flair.
 The practical sets and costume design will surely get Academy Awards, but they’re also washed out by either sloppy CG, grey overlays, or horrible backlighting.
 This movie has all of the ingredients for a musical masterpiece, but no Michelin chef to cook it.

-wicked musical, wicked movie, wicked part 2
+wicked trailer, wicked musical movie, wicked part one, wicked part 2

 Wicked is only part one of two.
 And this first part is 2 hours and 40 minutes alone.
 (The musical itself is that long in total).
 For devout fans, they’ll be eating up every piece and asking for seconds.
 But, the uninitiated boyfriends/husbands of the world may need a bathroom break or two to get their bearings.